 To top it all off, these benefits are contagious.
 Seeing someone else act with compassion gives us an uplifted feeling and makes us more likely to act with compassion ourselves.
 Acting with compassion leaves a footprint – it makes an impression and changes the landscape for the better.
 Since we are all connected, one person’s compassionate thoughts and actions benefit us all.

-If we aren’t mindful, the stresses of the world can desensitize us causing compassion fatigue.
+If we aren’t mindful, the stresses of the world can desensitize us causing empathy fatigue.
 When we feel unsafe, our self-preservation instincts tend to dominate.
 Fortunately. we can train ourselves to be more compassionate and resilient, even in the face of difficulty.
 Research shows that the more compassionate we are, the more that suffering elicits in us care, nurturance, and positive social affiliation rather than sadness, aversion, or pain.
 So the more we practice compassion, the easier it gets.

 It turns out, mindfulness is an important skill for cultivating compassion.
 This is because we are able to be more openly aware of suffering when we are mindful.
 We become more aware of our habits and patterns and are better able to let go of constriction, guardedness and defensiveness when it makes sense to.
 An added benefit of mindfulness practice is that, on its own, it has been shown to increase compassion.